YOUR JUICE CART

 It’s safe to say that this is an area of health that is wildly underestimated.
 We are all walking around assuming that plant based diets made up of grains, legumes, plant milks, vegetable oils and margarines are firstly doing our bodies good and secondly saving the planet.
 Well I hate to tell you that it’s not true.
 All of these foods are high in omega 6s, and cost our earth a huge amount to produce.
 Monocropping, genetically modifying, pesticide spraying…

-And to answer the top two most frequently asked questions from those that have listened and engaged with the episode I have created a guide on which plant milks are safe to consume, and which oils are safe to cook in.
+And to answer the top two most frequently asked questions from those that have listened and engaged with the episode I have created a guide on which plant milks are safe to consume, and which oils are safe to cook in alongside recommendations for cold pressed juices that can help balance your diet.

 Guide to healthier Plant Milks